Updated 23 August 2019

 Why it’s in our best carbon road bikes for 2019 shortlist: This model continues on from 2018 however it’s now £250 cheaper!

 Key details: Feature wise it’s designed for British roads and conditions running high volume 30c tubeless tyres with wide rims, has well sealed internal cable routing and accepts full mudguards.
 It’s also very competitively priced for a bike running Ultegra hydraulic disc brakes.
-We also stock a 1x variant: the Wessex One 2019 (£1,999) and there is a Di2 option (£3,650) which we can order in.
+We also stock the Di2 option (£3,650).

 Name: Cervelo S5 Disc Ultegra 2019